-We have acted as co-underwriter's counsel to BMO Capital Markets GKST Inc., as Representative of the Underwriters named in the Bond Purchase Agreement, dated November 8, 2011 (the "Bond Purchase Agreement") between the City of Chicago (the "City") and BMO Capital Markets GKST Inc., as Representative of the Underwriters, in connection with the purchase by the Underwriters of \$416,345,000 aggregate original principal amount of General Obligation Bonds, Project Series 2011A and General Obligation Bonds, Taxable Project Series 2011B (collectively, the "Bonds").
-This opinion is being rendered at the request of the Representative pursuant to Section 10(a)(vi) of the Bond Purchase Agreement.
-Capitalized terms used and not otherwise defined herein have the meanings as defined in the Bond Purchase Agreement.
+We have acted as co-counsel for the Underwriters named in the Bond Purchase Agreement, dated May 16, 2012 (the "Agreement"), between the City of Chicago (the "City") and Mesirow Financial, Inc., as Representative of the Underwriters, in connection with the purchase by the Underwriters of \$594,850,000 aggregate principal amount of the City's General Obligation Bonds, Project Series 2012A, General Obligation Bonds, Taxable Project and Refunding Series 2012B and General Obligation Bonds, Refunding Series 2012C (collectively, the "Bonds").
+Capitalized terms defined in the Agreement are used with the same meanings herein.